aaronbloomfield/ccc/hws/btcparser/index.md

 - We don't need to list the magic number in the JSON file -- it's always the same, and was verified when the blockchain was read in
 - Likewise, we don't need to include the block size, since that's not as important in JSON
-- You can put in additional fields if you would like -- it's just that the fields shown above must be there.
-In the output above, both 'timestamp_readable' and 'file_position' are NOT required fields
+- You can put in additional fields if you would like -- but the fields shown above must be there; in the output above, both 'timestamp_readable' and 'file_position' are NOT required fields
 - All hexadecimal values should NOT have a leading '0x'
-- Integer values should not have quotes around them (that's a JSON feature), but all other values should be enclosed in double quotes
+- Integer values should not have quotes around them (that's a JSON feature), but all other values should be enclosed in double quotes (not single quotes -- a JSON restriction)
-- If you have a list if items in an array, JSON is not happy with a comma after the last one; you can see this after the 'lock_time' value -- there is no comma after its value 0.
+- If you have a list if items in an array, JSON is not happy with a comma after the last one; you can see this after the 'lock_time' value -- there is no comma after its value 0 (yes, this is stupid, but that's JSON for you)
 - You'll notice that the 'height' field is at the end -- you won't know, when starting to read the file, how many blocks are therein.
 So we put that at the end.
 This is just the total number of blocks in the file.
 - For the numerical values, the only ones that are in hex (again, without the leading '0x') are the hashes (previous header, merkle, and utxo), the scripts (input and output), and nbits.
 All other numerical values, including the two times (timestamp and locktime) should be base-10.
 - All hash values should be printed in big-Endian.
 Note that they are stored in the file in little-Endian!
 - The height of the first block in the file should be displayed as 0, even if it is not the genesis block; the height increments from there.
 - The script data itself should be output in the exact order that it occurs in the file.
 You can see what that data is for the genesis block [here](https://en.bitcoin.it/wiki/Genesis_block).

-In particular, this output need to be written to a file, NOT to standard output.
-So all of the output lines from part 1 (other than reporting the presence of, or lack of, errors) should now be output to a file.
+In particular, this JSON output need to be written to a file, NOT to standard output.
 The file name will just append ".json" to the input file name.
-If you are writing this file as you go, and you encounter an error, it's fine if you have a partially written JSON file -- we aren't going to check it in that case.
+If you are writing this file as you go, and you encounter an error, it's fine if you have a partially written JSON file -- we aren't going to check it if there are errors.

 You can verify that it works by running it through JSON's lint: `jsonlint-php blk00000-first10.blk.json`.
 This program is installed on the Linux VirtualBox image.
 If you not using VirtualBox, you can install it yourself, or use online sites such as [these](https://jsonlint.com/).
 You can also use a one-line Python command to test it: